vivi-mar/spectralEEG_preterm/README.md

 # spectralEEG_preterm
-.mat pipelines to perform basic artifact rejection and EEG spectral analysis - parameters have been set for neonatal EEG
+.mat pipelines to perform basic artifact rejection and EEG spectral analysis - parameters have been set for neonatal EEG in .edf format

 ## Algorithms
 - Basic filtering and artifact rejection